emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 ### Cider integration

-Therefore, it turns out that it's possible to use both `cider` and `lsp-mode` features for a clojure-development, both works great together, I rely on `cider` when I really need a REPL, to eval anything, run tests, etc.
+Therefore, it turns out that it's possible to use both `cider` and `lsp-mode` features for a clojure-development, both works great together, I rely on `cider` when I really need a REPL, to eval anything, run tests, etc. You can just <kbd>M-x</kbd> `cider-jack-in` and the REPL will start normally.

-Also, It's possible to debug your code using `dap-mode`, but this is something to a next tutorial ;)

 Author: [@ericdallo](https://github.com/ericdallo)